theaog/spirit/README.md

 ```

 ## Help us spread the word about Spirit!
-Refer Spirit in your community or work environment and earn up to 30% in Referral Fees.
+Refer Spirit in your community or work environment and earn up to 30% in Referral Fees. \

-Start here: `$ ./spirit partner`

-Generate your Referral Code which grants 10% discount on any Spirit plan.
+Start here: `$ ./spirit partner` || generate your Referral Code which grants 10% discount on any Spirit plan.

 ## Upgrade Spirit automaticaly
 ```bash